python-microscope/microscope/doc/get-involved/new-device.rst

 before starting to work on it.
 This ensures that there is no duplication of work.

+If you do implement a new device please ensure that you add the relevant information to the supported device list which is in doc/architecture/supported devices.rst .

 ..
 The plan is to fill this with tips to write that code.